 Finally, curbside composting comes to Colorado Springs.

 There's a missing link in our local food system that lies between disposal and production, in the messy process that returns nutrients to the soil.
-It's called composting.
-Think of it like recycling for organic materials, but instead of more plastic stuff, this process creates richer soil and more nutritious food — keeping health and wellness right here in our neighborhoods.
+Composting is like recycling for organic material, including food waste, where the end-product is a potent soil amendment.
+By diverting our food scraps from the landfill back to the land through compost, we can create more fertile soil and more nutritious food right here in our commnunity.

 Some people, especially gardeners, compost on their own in a backyard pile that needs regular mixing and watering.
 But, most of us don't have the time, space or energy it requires.
 So, that peel goes into the trash stream, depriving our soils of those precious nutrients.